Web Hosting Knowledge Base

-Learn How to Install Magento 2 on a Shared Plan
+How to Run Magento 2 on Shared Hosting?9 min read

 This knowledge-base tutorial provides information about one of the most used e-commerce platforms nowadays – Magento.
 Is also contains step-by-step instructions on how to properly install a Magento CMS on a shared hosting server.